 (a) has ascertained the person’s full name and current residential address; and

-(b) has verified the person’s identity by way of —
+(b) has verified the person’s identity by reference to a means of identification prescribed by the regulations.

-(i) the person’s passport where the passport is either current or has not been expired for more than 24 months;

-(ii) the person’s current motor driver’s licence but only if it bears a photograph of the person;

-(iii) a proof of identity and age card issued by the Department to the person; or

-(iv) prescribed means.

 Penalty for an individual: $5 000 and 12 months’ imprisonment.

 Penalty for a body corporate: $20 000.

+[Section 39 amended by No. 46 of 2006 s.
+13.]

 40. Offences in relation to false information

 A person must not provide to a pawnbroker or second-hand dealer information in relation to the person’s name, address or age, in written or oral form, that the person knows to be —